getbridge/bridge-python/FlotypeBridge/README.txt

     from flotype.bridge import Bridge

     bridge = Bridge(api_key='myapikey')

     bridge.ready(lambda: print('Connected to bridge.'))

-Take a look at the examples/ directory for more sample code.
+The examples/ directory contains more sample code.
 The full Bridge API reference can be found `here`__.
 The `getting started tutorial`__ may also be useful.

 __ http://www.flotype.com/